-Home to The Townsville Hospital, the only tertiary-referral facility in North Queensland, our clinicians are given the opportunity to work to top of scope in their field.
+Home to Townsville University Hospital, the only tertiary-referral facility in North Queensland, our clinicians are given the opportunity to work to top of scope in their field.
 As a teaching hospital, we also have close ties with local universities, allowing our clinicians to contribute to growing the doctors of tomorrow.

 Our health service also prides itself on our commitment to research.
 With a dedicated research support unit and a number of internal grants available for research and education, we are delighted to be helping shape healthcare into the future.